McLargo/mkdown-docs/docs/devops/observability.md

 ## Metrics

+A metric is a numerical measurement easily understandable by humans.
+It helps humans to understand the system's behavior and performance, from a technical and a business point of view.

-Gathering and analyzing various metrics such as CPU utilization, memory usage, disk I/O, network traffic, and application-specific performance indicators.
+Gathering and analyzing various metrics is essential to find quickly if your system is behaving as expected.
+Metrics can include various performance indicators, such as:

+- CPU utilization
+- memory usage
+- disk I/O bottleneck
+- connectivity and performance (database, 3rd party services, cache...)
+- network traffic and latency
+- http request/response times
+- error rates
+- application-specific metrics (e.g., user sign-ups, transactions processed)

 These metrics provide a real-time view of the server's health and performance.
 [Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit.
 It comes with a query language built-in, where powerful